Give a girl the correct footwear and she can conquer the world.

 Psychological factors aside, there happen to be legitimate reasons why we seem to require a lot of shoes.
 We have a vast array of clothing needs that are very different from men.
 While traditionally, guys have the option of wearing pants most of the time, or shorts sometimes, women need different shoes for pants, capris, short skirts, long skirts, casual styles, dressy styles, and the list can go on and on.
 We need specific shoes and heel heights for our diverse wardrobe.
 Not to mention basic colors and accent colors, and different shoes for the cold and warm seasons!
 What does this turn into?

-Here’s some stuff I’m not too proud of, but feel I need to get off my chest….
+Here’s some stuff I’m not too proud of, but feel I feel the need to get it off my feet….

 Yes, this is the same person who said don’t, under any circumstances, buy a fake bag!
 A knockoff shoe merely means that a style a famous maker created is produced with a slight variation in style and typically, with less expensive materials.
 You would be surprised how many high-end and low-end shoes are made in the very same factory, but the label makes all the difference in the price point!
 On frivolous shoe purchases, such as the 4” faux pony hair leopard peeptoe Steve Madden knockoffs I bought, I spend as little as possible.
 Shoes like this will spend most of their shelf life in your closet, so I would advise skimping on fun accent shoes such as these.